Carol M. Swain: Political career

-Views on race
+Views

+Race

-In 2002 Swain argued against reparations for American descendants of slaves during an event at Delaware State University, a historically black university.
-However, in 2005 she called for President George W. Bush to issue a formal apology to African Americans for the institution of slavery.
+In 2002, Swain argued against reparations for American descendants of slaves during an event at Delaware State University, a historically black university.
+In 2005, she called for President George W. Bush to issue a formal apology to African Americans for the institution of slavery.
 She also wrote a policy document on the subject for the Heartland Institute.
 When an apology was eventually issued in 2009, during the presidency of Barack Obama, she called it "meaningless" and expressed disappointment that it did not happen under the previous president, a Republican, as "it would have shed that racist scab on the party."

 In October 2009, the Southern Poverty Law Center (SPLC) mentioned Swain in a critique of A Conversation About Race, a documentary directed by Craig Bodeker that contends that racism is not an issue in America.
 The SPLC stated that the film had been well-received among white supremacist organizations, and that the film's director gave interviews to white supremacist publications to promote it.
 The SPLC noted that Swain was one of the few mainstream figures who had endorsed the film.
 Swain stated that the content of the film could be effectively used in social science classes to encourage debate, called the SPLC article a smear, and claimed that the SPLC was retaliating against her for past criticism of the organization.

 Swain called the re-election of President Barack Obama in 2012 "a very scary situation".
 She argued that civil rights leaders like Jesse Jackson and Al Sharpton had used the killing of Trayvon Martin to increase voter registration for the Democratic Party, and argued that black-on-white crimes are underreported in the media.
 She also criticized Martin's mother for failing to address the issues of black-on-black crime rates, unemployment, and abortion in black communities.

-In July 2016, Swain criticized Black Lives Matter, suggesting it was "a Marxist organization" and "a very destructive force in America."
+In July 2016, Swain criticized Black Lives Matter, stating it was "a Marxist organization" and "a very destructive force in America."
 She reiterated that it was "pure Marxism" and concluded that it "needs to go".
 In October 2020, a video recording was released which showed her comparing Black Lives Matter to the Ku Klux Klan.

 In August 2016, Swain appeared in Hillary's America: The Secret History of the Democratic Party, directed by Dinesh D'Souza.